 'You!
 Your eyes - '

 For the first time, Allen went offensive.
 He struck thrice.
 Tonel evaded all but was surprised by Allen's dramatic increase in speed.
 Allen lashed.
 Tonel gripped the sword strike.
 Allen reacted instantly, lashing a kick.
 Whereas Tonel barely felt it, Allen was sent flying backwards by his own force.
 He ended up in the mysterious space again.
 His sword vanished first, then his jacket.
 His movements slowed drastically Tonel smirked and charged at him for a final blow.
-Allen bounced out.
-The jacket and sword reformed.
+Allen propelled himself out and the jacket and sword reformed instantly.
 When Tonel lashed, Allen vanished, cutting off Tonel's arm completely in the same move.

 'Centella is the name of that speed.
 Six of us among the Sonix achieved it,' Allen walked towards him confidently.

 He only stopped when rain started falling.
-Now he saw the space clearly.
-It wasn't raining inside.
+Now he saw the alternate Vortex clearly.
+It was like an invisible oval shaped space had been hung in midair.

 'So that's what it was?'
 He noticed